Voluntary Family Planning and Reproductive Health Care

 Strengthen access to and quality of care at health facilities

-MOMENTUM works with both public and private health providers to ensure a range of contraceptive options are available to individuals and families.
-Project technical assistance includes:
+MOMENTUM works with public and private health providers to ensure a range of contraceptive options are available to individuals and families.
+We provide technical assistance that includes the following:

 - Improving the quality of contraceptive counseling and providing a full spectrum of contraceptive options so that individuals and families can freely select and access a family planning method that meets their personal needs.